 The SMT is a useful mechanism because it:

 - Requires a clear early explanation of how an option will meet higher-level objectives

 - Provides an efficient means to filter options before considerable resources are spent on further appraisal and development.

 As jurisdictions are likely to differ in how they assess strategic merit, it is important for each jurisdiction to design a process that is best suited to its circumstances.
 The process could be as simple as a checklist for consideration by decision-makers/ministers that aligns options against government goals, objectives, policies and strategies.
 Alternatively, a more formal process, such as an Objective Impact Table (OIT), could be used (see Box 2).

 Regardless of the approach to the SMT it is important that the analysis:

 - Adopts a logical and consistent approach for all options

 - Is objective and evidence based to avoid subjective judgments.

-For an SMT, a number of MCA scoring techniques could be used, as described below.
+For an SMT, a number of multi objective/criteria techniques could be used, as described below.

 Whichever tool is used, a decision needs to be made about the strategic merit of each option using a simple ‘yes/no’ or ‘pass/fail’ system or via a more detailed ranking scale.